mctools/mcpl/hooks_geant4.md

 weight: 50
 ---

-This page has yet to be written.
-For now refer to the almost complete information in: {% include linkpaper.html subsection=3.1 %}.
+This page has yet to be written, but there exists a detailed discussion about the Geant4-MCPL interface classes in: {% include linkpaper.html subsection=3.1 %}.